circlehook/bash-strong-cli/README.md

 # About
 The file **strong_aliases** contains bash functions and aliases.
-That are include in the .bashrc, to quickly perform daily tasks in the console.
+That are include in the ~/.bashrc, to quickly perform daily tasks in the console.
+SSH root access required.

 ![Main function CLI](https://github.com/circlehook/bash-strong-cli/blob/main/files/cli.png "Main function CLI")